|

 This Popular Electronics issue proposes an extension for the

-PONGTRONICS project of the previous issue: on-screen scoring and sound effects.
-This
+Pongtronics project published in the previous issue: on-screen scoring and sound effects.

 Sound effects are added for bounces and scoring.